department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/what-to-expect-at-military-funeral.md

 <div class="va-introtext">

 We carry out memorial services at national cemeteries with dignity and respect.
-Find out what happens at a memorial service.
+Find out what happens at a military funeral for a Veteran or Servicemember.

 </div>